Guided Tour

 - a key value pair (e.g.,

-file where the contents are{ "workflow.foo": "bar" }
+file where the contents are{ "main.is_pirate": true }

 Inputs are incrementally applied, meaning that inputs specified later override inputs specified earlier.
-This enables you to do something like the following to use a set of default parameters and iterate through sample names in Bash rather than create many individual JSON input files.
+This enables you to do something like the following to use a set of default parameters and iterate through sample names in Bash rather than create many individual input files.

 Here, we can specify the name